is8ac/aural2/paper/aural2.md

 We describe the architecture of Aural2, its failings, and future directions for development.

 # Introduction
+It is useful for users to be able to control machines via voice.
+To do this, the machine must be able to turn sound into one of the finite number of actions which the machine is capable of performing.
-Most natural language parsing systems operate at the level of words.
+Most voice command systems use word level natural language parsing (NLP) systems operating on top of speech to text.
-Given a string of words, they return the action which the user wishes to be performed.
-To pass raw speech to such a system, it must first be transcribed into a series of words.
-Such a series of words contains less information then the original audio.
-Therefore, purely on information theoretic grounds, we should expect word level NLP on top of speech to text (STT), to be less accurate then a system which transforms sound directly into intents.
+As a series of words contains less information then the audio it was transcribed from, we should, in theory, expect word level NLP on top of speech to text (STT) to be less accurate then a system which transforms sound directly into intents.

-However, this improvement in accuracy comes with a significantly cost to Aural2s ability to scale to large vocabularies.

-Aural2 contains multiple vocabularies, one for intents, another for words, etc.
-However this paper will primarily focus on the intent vocabulary.

 # Technologies used
 ## TensorFlow compute graph (TF graph)